makortel/cmssw/HeterogeneousCore/CUDACore/README.md

 Everything above works both with and without `ExternalWork`.

 Without `ExternalWork` the `EDProducer`s act similar to TBB flowgraph's "streaming node".
-I.e. they just queue more asynchronous work in their `produce()`.
+In other words, they just queue more asynchronous work in their `produce()`.

-The `ExternalWork` is needed when one would otherwise call `cudeStreamSynchronize()`, e.g. transferring something to CPU needed for downstream DQM, or to queue more asynchronous work.
+The `ExternalWork` is needed when one would otherwise call `cudeStreamSynchronize()`.
+For example transferring something to CPU needed for downstream DQM, or queueing more asynchronous work.
 With `ExternalWork` an `acquire()` method needs to be implemented that gets an `edm::WaitingTaskWithArenaHolder` parameter.
 The `WaitingTaskWithArenaHolder` should then be passed to the constructor